ray-project/ray/doc/source/rllib/rllib-concepts.rst

 Extending Existing Policies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You may sub-class any already existing Policy sub-class in order to add your
+You may sub-class any already existing Policy class and override some of its methods
-custom behavior to that new policy class.
+in order to add your custom behavior.
 For Example:

 .. code-block:: python